 Excluded land.
-Land areas on which it is not possible or practical to construct multi- family housing.
-For purposes of these guidelines, excluded land is defined by reference to the ownership, use codes, use restrictions, and hydrological characteristics in MassGIS and consists of the following:
+Per the Compliance Guidelines, land areas on which it is not possible or practical to construct multi- family housing.
+For purposes of the Compliance Guidelines, excluded land is defined by reference to the ownership, use codes, use restrictions, and hydrological characteristics in MassGIS and consists of the following: